Valentina Crespi (born?-died?)

 All three pieces reveal an iconoclastic composer who rejects traditional harmonic development, enjoys unusual chords and voice leadings, but still has a capacity for writing a memorable melody.
-The accompaniment figures suggest someone used to composing on the piano, although in Brian Collins' estimation "the composer had a lover who played the violin."
+The accompaniment figures suggest someone used to composing on the piano.

-A search through old copies of Who's Who in Music has shed no light on who Crespi was.
-It is likely that he or she was too obscure to appear in such tomes.
+A search through old copies of Who's Who in Music shed no light on who Crespi was.
+It is likely that she was too obscure to appear in such tomes.
 Inquiries to Belwin (the successor to S.M.
-Berg and named for its founders -- Berg, Levy, and Winkler) go unacknowledged.
+Berg and named for its founders -- Berg, Levy, and Winkler) went unacknowledged.